 Mark making is vital in a child’s development and learning.
 It teaches them how to hold writing implements and develops their handwriting skills.
 Through making marks, children are strengthening their pencil grip and controlling the marks using their muscles.
 In Ash Class, we provide lots of opportunities to allow the children to mark make with a variety of mark making tools.
 Once they have mastered holding a pencil and making controlled movements they then start to form recognisable letters.
 This is when they begin to learn letter formation and where to start and finish letters.
 It is important that children have a good sitting posture, a strong pencil grip and think about the speed at which they write – slow and careful!

 Each child has their own reading book and reading record.
 We aim to listen to them read individually at least once a week.
 They will also take part in a guided reading group once a week, where they will share a book with an adult, make predictions and talk about what has happened in the story.
 To develop independence the children are responsible for taking their reading record and book out of their bag and if it needs to be changed we will do that with them.
 The more your child reads at home the quicker they will become an independent reader.

 You can access lots of ebooks on the following website:

-During the afternoons the reception children and the year one children join together in a whole class carpet session that covers Geography, History, Science, Art, DT or computing.
+During the afternoons the reception children and the year one children join together in a whole class carpet session covering Geography, History, Science, Art, DT or computing.
 The reception children then break away and continue their learning through play.
 There are lots of resources to stimulate them to be creative, curious and solve problems.
 The adults use questioning to build on the children’s knowledge and provide the next steps in their learning.
 The year one children have a more focussed afternoon that includes individual or small group work.